NCERT stalls National Talent Search Examination scheme | Education

 - India

-The popular scholarship programme is funded by the education ministry and hosted by the National Council of Educational Research and Training (NCERT).
+The popular scholarship programme is funded by the Ministry of Education and hosted by the National Council of Educational Research and Training (NCERT).

 ''The National Talent Search Scheme is a central sector scheme fully funded by the Ministry of Education, government of India.
 NCERT is an implementing agency for the NTS scheme.
 The scheme was approved till 31st March 2021,'' the NCERT said in an official order.